 If you have time to walk, Oxford is a great city for pedestrians - the beautiful parks and architecture will give you plenty to look at on your journey.
 The Oxford Pedestrians Association is a local group working to make Oxford a better place for walkers.

 One of the most ethical (and fun) ways to get fruit and vegetables is to grow your own!
 The carbon footprint will be miniscule, and the products will be much tastier than anything you can buy in a supermarket.
 Read Daily Info's allotment guide to find out more about Oxford's extensive allotment community.
+For extra sustainability points, try growing fruits and vegetables that are good for pollinators - you can find out which these are through our guide to making your garden animal-friendly

 Fruits and vegetables aren't the only things you can raise at home - you can also get your own supply of eggs by rehoming battery hens (saving them from becoming the chicken flavouring in soup, pot noodles and crisps).
 Unsurprisingly, these birds tend to be great layers, and will live 4 or 5 years after rescue.
 They can also make great pets!
 Visit the fabulously comprehensive British Hen Welfare Trust website for full details.